wabkur/binary_trees/README.md

-function that goes through a binary tree using pre-order traversal
+function that goes through a binary tree using in-order traversal